giwiro/s3ntineL-irc/README.md

 IRC channel.

 ### Windows
-Just open the project with Visual Studio and build it as a regular project.
+Just open the project with Visual Studio and build it as a regular project. \
+BUT !!!!!!!!!!
+Make sure you change the `IRC_CHANNEL` variable for your project in order to prevent unauthorized access to the
+IRC channel.
+You can change the value here (change the key `IRC_CHANNEL`):

+`Project > s3ntineL-irc Properties > Configuration Properties > C/C++ > Preprocessor > Preprocessor Definitions`

 ## Legal Disclamer